Exterior of a large building with stone columns, stairs, and a covered walkway, featuring classical architectural design.

 • What outcome are we trying to influence?

 This is not about spin.
-It is about alignment.
+It’s about alignment.

 A federal decision-maker, a local council, a Defence stakeholder and a private industry partner may all be looking at the same issue.
-But they are not looking at it through the same lens.
+But they’re not looking at it through the same lens.

 Each group has: